Reductions in impact fees and exactions

 All impact fees must be associated with a defined service area, which provides the basis for establishing the fee amount.
 Many cities identify only one service area, defined by the jurisdiction’s boundaries.
 In some cases, however, the infrastructure in certain parts of the city is not being used at capacity – that is, roads carry fewer cars than they are designed to accommodate, or parks and green space are more than adequate, as defined by the city’s standards, to serve the existing population.
 When new residential development is proposed in these areas, infrastructure expansion needs may be relatively low compared with areas that are still undeveloped and require entirely new roadways, parks, schools, and other infrastructure.
 In recognition of this variation, cities can identify multiple geographic service areas for the different systems and functions that make up impact fee assessments, with lower fees in areas where the system currently has excess capacity and higher fees in other areas to reflect greater need for expansion.
 San Antonio, TX has six service areas for wastewater collection, with different impact fee amounts based on assessments of current system capacity and actual usage.
 In California, local jurisdictions are required to consider lower trip generation rates at transit-oriented developments when assessing road impact fees.

 Cities and counties that require other types of exactions – such as land dedication or in-lieu feeFee charged to developers by some municipalities in exchange for not including affordable units within the development.
 Fees are deposited into the housing trust fund, which is later used to build more affordable homes.
 In some cities, in-lieu fees are lower than the cost of having on-site affordable units, in which case developers opt to pay the fee.s – should also periodically review existing policy to ensure requirements are reasonably related to new demand.
 Local jurisdictions may wish to compare their approach with neighboring jurisdictions to assess variation in local practices and rates.
+In soft housing marketAlthough there is no standard industry definition, a softening market refers to any neighborhood, market area, or region that demonstrates a decline in prices or deterioration in other market conditions as evidenced by an oversupply of existing inventory or extended marketing times. [adapted from HUD]s or postindustrial localities, where there may be excess infrastructure capacity but in a poor state of repair, should consider if impact fees allow reinvestment in system maintenance and consider the implications of reductions in revenue on long term infrastructure quality.

 As of 2015, 29 states adopted impact fees enabling legislation authorizing local jurisdictions to assess impact fees, and at least four states without enabling legislation had used legislative action to authorize impact fees for individual jurisdictions.
 State enabling acts allow fees to be charged for a variety of purposes – most common among these are roads, sewer and storm water systems, parks, and fire and police service.
 Enabling legislation may impose other eligibility requirements, including preparation of a capital improvement plan that details the activities to be funded with impact fee revenue and documentation of the analysis used to set fee amounts.
 The State of Georgia requires municipalities to have an approved comprehensive plan in place before they may adopt an impact fee ordinanceA law adopted by a local government pertaining to an issue within its legal power..
 Depending on the level of scrutiny and review by the state (and other stakeholders who have an interest in impact fee amounts) these types of requirements may help to promote carefully-designed fee schedules that accurately reflect the cost of serving increased demand.